fkyprianou/deved-platform/content/blog/en/best-practices-for-implementing-silent-authentication.md

 ## Silent Authentication Sandbox

 Testing silent authentication can be difficult.
 To test a successful verification, code must be run from an application running on a phone over a mobile network, which can be tricky to set up.
 To help with this, Vonage has provided a sandbox that bypasses the check with the carrier.
-Instead, you’ll use the data returned in your callbacks to complete the check yourself, therefore removing the need for a mobile network connection.
+Instead, you’ll use the data returned in your callbacks to complete the check yourself, removing the need for a mobile network connection.

 To do this, add `"sandbox": "true"` to your workflow: